International Careers Support

 Mentoring

-Find out more about our mentoring programmes here
+Find out more about our mentoring programmes here.

 Part-time work

 Working part-time alongside your studies is a fantastic way to gain new skills, develop your English language skills and learn about UK working culture.
-Here are some resources to help you search for part-time work:

-• Worklink: The University of Birmingham’s casual recruitment agency, dedicated to helping students find flexible, part-time work on campus.
+• Worklink: The University of Birmingham’s recruitment agency, dedicated to helping students find flexible, part-time work on campus.

 • Guild of Students: Student Work Opportunities: Student part-time work opportunities at the University of Birmingham’s Guild of Students.